shirshak55/Bee-Connect/README.md

 [![Build Status](https://travis-ci.org/bloggervista/Bee-Connect.svg?branch=master)](https://travis-ci.org/bloggervista/Bee-Connect) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![StyleCI](https://styleci.io/repos/107520275/shield?style=plastic)](https://styleci.io/repos/107520275/shield?style=plastic) [![Patreon donate button](https://img.shields.io/badge/patreon-donate-yellow.svg)](https://patreon.com/shirshak "Donate to this project using Patreon")

-*** Update *** Looking for contributors who can water this project.
-As I don't have mac and its too boring on windows to develop rails app.
-You can apply to become contributors in `ISSUE` tab.
-It would be great if you can tell skill and what you can do for this project.
-Anyway I will continue to support this project by fixing security vulnerabilites and bugs.
+*** Update *** Laravel 5.5 Version of this project is comming soon with new features

-An advance rails user interaction system.
+An advance rails social netowrking system.
 Think like its is mini facebook with live chat support.
 Features like  group , group moderation, group chat, global chat, profile update, post, comments, favorites etc..

 # Future of this project
 > If I can afford mac I have following plan .
 But you can submit PR and we will credit you.